Few More Snack Recipes on the blog:

 - Preheat the oven to 180 degrees C.

 - Brush the stuffed samosas with oil and place them on a baking tray.

-- Bake them for 30 – 35 minutes or til golden color at 180 degree C.
+- Bake them for 30 – 35 minutes or till golden color at 180 degrees C.

 - Serve hot with tomato ketchup or coriander mint chutney.